 You have an HOURGLASS figure

-If you have CURVED HIPS and your shoulders are roughly the same width - whether you are a size 8 or size 28 - you have an HOURGLASS FIGURE.
+What is an HOURGLASS FIGURE?
+Well if you have CURVED HIPS and your shoulders are roughly the same width - whether you are a size 8 or size 28 - you are hourglass!

-This is sometimes called a STAR shape, but there are certainly no straight lines with your figure.
+This is sometimes called a STAR shape, I really don't know why because there are certainly no straight lines with your figure.
 You have curves in all the right places.

 We're all different shapes and sizes but if this is the nearest body shape to your own, it's LOGICAL to choose the most flattering shapes for this feminine shape.